T

 viewpoint

-• The altitude can cause altitude sickness; stay hydrated and avoid strenuous activity.
+• The altitude can cause altitude sickness; drink plenty of water and avoid alcohol.

-• Dress in very warm layers; temperatures are well below freezing.
+• Dress in warm layers; temperatures can be freezing.

 activity